Poyo-SSB/tetrio-bot-docs/README.md

 ## Disclaimer

-I, Poyo, the author of this documentation, am not associated with TETR.IO or osk.
+Hi!
+I'm Poyo.
+I wrote this documentation.
+I am not associated with TETR.IO or osk.
 All data here has been gathered via analyzing code and testing responsibly.
 Use this documentation at your own risk.
 Please enjoy! ❤